Trevor Denman

-Trevor Denman (born 24 September 1952) is a South African American sportscaster and public-address announcer specializing in Thoroughbred horse racing.
+Trevor Denman (born 24 September 1952) is a South African former sportscaster and public-address announcer specializing in Thoroughbred horse racing, primarily at racetracks in the United States.

 Background

 Denman was born in Germiston, Gauteng, South Africa.
 A part-time jockey and exercise rider, he started as a race caller in his native South Africa in 1971 at age 18.
 He called two races at Santa Anita Park in 1983 and was hired that year as the announcer of the track's Oak Tree meet.
 He was named Santa Anita's permanent announcer the following year.

 He has also called races at Del Mar Racetrack, Pimlico Race Course, Laurel Park Racecourse, Atlantic City Race Course, and Hollywood Park Racetrack.